RobTillaart/A1301/README.md

 # A1301

-Arduino library for A1301 and A1302 magnetometer.
+Arduino library for the A1301, A1302 and compatible magnetometers.

 ## Description